mhaedecke/pkgm/README.md

 ## DESTDIR installation
-DESTDIR allows you to install the package somewhere other than the prefix. the DESTDIR is prepended to all prefix values so that the install location has exactly the same directory structure/layout as the final location. that option is recommend and offers also a full file list.
+DESTDIR allows you to install the package somewhere other than the prefix.
+DESTDIR is prepended to all prefix values so that the install location has exactly the same directory structure/layout as the final location. that option is recommend and offers also a full file list.

 ```